 Tier 3 is a “defined benefit” plan that provides pension benefits based upon final average pay and years of service.
 This plan provides service, disability and survivor pension benefits as well as retiree health insurance subsidies to eligible sworn members and certain qualified survivors.
 When you participate in this plan, you do not contribute to or earn Social Security credit.

 Review the information below for key provisions of your Tier 3 benefits.
-For additional information, review your or active member newsletters.
+For additional information, review your Tier 3 Summary Plan Description (SPD) or active member newsletters.

 How much do I contribute to the plan?

 When you graduate from the Police Academy or Fire Department Drill Tower, you begin to contribute 8% of your pre-tax pay each pay period.
 Your contributions are automatically deducted from your paycheck.
 While you are an active member, your contributions will earn interest every six months (each June 30 and December 31).